Last

 moisture sensor and maybe insolation to let it modulate the watering

-intelligently.
-Someday.
-That same cron-type system
+controlled.
+Some day.
+That same cron-type system now

-of commented-out leftovers.
+commented-out leftovers.

 There is a little web

-No progress on that yet.
+progress on that yet.
 It does host a day's

 worth of security cam pictures, tho.
 The web